sius/pencil/README.md

-# Password verification support for LDAP encoded passwords
+# Spring PasswordEncoders for LDAP encoded passwords

 The auto configuration library provides a custom DelegationPasswordEncoder Bean for the following password encoder identifiers and aliases: